The Meaning of Toshikoshi Soba Noodles on New Year’s Eve

 - Soba cuts easily compared to other Japanese noodles, such as udon and ramen.
 So people have the noodles on New Year’s Eve as a charm against accidents.

-To put it in a nutshell, Japanese people eat soba noodles late at night on December 31st to bring next year’s good luck at the same time keeping off bad luck.
+To put it in a nutshell, Japanese people eat soba noodles late at night on December 31st to bring next year’s good luck while at the same time keeping off bad luck.